AshvanP23/Cafe_Billing_System/README.md

-# simple-inventory-system
+Inventory-System
-Simple inventory management system using data structures in C
+Inventory management system using data structures in C